PX4/PX4-Autopilot/nuttx/configs/xtrs/README.txt

     2) From a CMD.exe window
        setenv.bat
        make

+    If this is a Windows native build, then configure.bat should be used in step 1) instead of configure.sh:

+      configure.bat xtrs\nsh

     The setenv.bat will need to be updated to include the PATH to the XTRS hex2cmd program.